-Repairs can be made and the Japanese have some of the world’s best earthquake resistant buildings.
+Repairs can usually be made and the Japanese do enjoy some of the world’s best earthquake resistant buildings.
 However, repairing aged structures is costly.
 Even the best homes will have damage after a few 8.0 earthquakes.

-2. Demographic Disaster
+2. Japan’s Demographic Disaster

 By 2050, Japan’s population won’t just decline to under 100 million.
 The percentage of retirees will rise dramatically too.
-Tackling both these factors at once will prove very challenging.
+Tackling both these factors at once will prove challenging.

 Of course, all these things will negatively affect the Japan property market.
 Less people means downward pressure on real estate demand.

-3. Geopolitical Concerns
+3. Geopolitical Concerns in East Asia

 I’m not screaming doom or saying war is coming.
 However, ancient rivalries and geography are two things which don’t usually change.